Effective Date: September 23, 2015

 Secondary payload.
 A payload that is manifested subordinate to a primary payload and, therefore, is subordinate in launch date and orbit selection.
 Specific characteristics: A single secondary payload does not justify a dedicated launch; however, a launch could be justified for the flight of multiple secondaries.
 A secondary payload is usually independent of the primary payload, providing its own power and communication system, but is dependent on a primary payload's launch vehicle to achieve orbit/desired trajectory.
 A secondary payload can be manifested on a mission where excess performance margin allows such an addition.
 A secondary payload does not drive the launch mission's orbit selection, flight design, or mission integration critical path without agreement from the primary payload.
 The secondary payload does not cause a launch delay without agreement from the primary payload.
 The secondary payload must have available an appropriate fidelity mass simulator to meet the schedule needs of the primary payload should the secondary be unable to support the launch date.
 There can be more than one secondary payload on a launch mission.
 The primary payload's organization typically pays the majority of, if not the entire, space transportation service costs; however, a secondary payload provider typically pays for its integration costs.

 Space transportation services.
 For the purposes of this policy, the preparation of a space transportation vehicle and its payloads for transportation to, from, or within outer space, and the conduct of transporting a payload to, from, or within outer space.
 Specific characteristics: NASA typically procures commercial space transportation services.
 Such services are considered to be a commercial item which, by definition, may be customarily used by the general public (re: 51 U.S.C.
 Section 50132 and FAR 2.101(b)).
-This situation precludes the use of this term as applicable to USG-owned space transportation vehicles.
+For this reason USG-owned space transportation vehicles cannot be considered a commercial item.

 Space transportation vehicle.
 For the purposes of this policy, any vehicle or system constructed for the purpose of operating in, or transporting a payload to, from, or within, outer space, and includes any component of such vehicle not specifically designed or adapted for a payload.